 Rosh HaShanah (“Head of the Year”) is observed on the first day of the month of Tishrei.
 It marks the beginning of the High Holy Days, which culminates on Yom Kippur.
 The customs and symbols of Rosh HaShanah reflect the holiday’s emphasis on both happiness and humility.
 On Rosh HaShanah, we sound the shofar, use round challah, and eat apples and honey for a sweet new year.

-S'lichot ("forgiveness") is the candlelight service marking the Jewish week preceding Rosh HaShanah.
+S’lichot (“forgiveness”) is the candlelight service marking the Jewish week preceding Rosh HaShanah.
 Held after sundown on Saturday, this service begins our cheshbon nefesh (“accounting of the soul”) as part of t’shuvah (“return”) to our truest selves.
-We start with dessert, Havdalah and a worship service; then close the evening in quiet reflection as the parokhet (ark curtain) and Torah covers are prepared for the coming High Holy Days.
+We started with dessert, Havdalah and a worship service; then closed the evening in quiet reflection as the parokhet (ark curtain) and Torah covers were prepared for the coming High Holy Days.

-Cantor Ellen Dreskin will lead our 5778 Rosh HaShanah services, including a brief afternoon service targeted toward young children.
-We recommend the following books to help prepare for the High Holy Days:
+Cantor Ellen Dreskin will lead our 5779 Rosh HaShanah services, including a brief afternoon service targeted toward young children.
+We recommended the following books to help prepare for the High Holy Days:

-• This is Real and You are Completely Unprepared, bu Rabbi Allen Lew
+• This is Real and You are Completely Unprepared, by Rabbi Allen Lew

 • Talking to God, by Rabbi Naomi Levy